italia/docs-italia-comandi-conversione/doc/comandi/pandoc-to-sphinx.md

     $ pandoc document.ext -t json | pandoc-to-sphinx --level 2

-Will produce an `index.rst` file pointing to other `.rst` files in an `index/` directory, depending on the selected level
+Will produce an `index.rst` file pointing to other `.rst` files depending on the selected level

 #### `level` option